Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: Numerical and Simulation Results

-Recall the local forwarding problem described in Section~\ref{local_forwarding_problem_section}.
-The source and sink are seperated by a distance of $v_0=10$ unit (see Fig.~\ref{forwarding_set_figure}).
-The radius of the communication region is set to $1$ unit.
+We begin by listing the various parameter values that we have used in our numerical work.
+The forwarder and the sink are separated by a distance of $V=1000$ meters (m); recall Fig.~\ref{forwarding_set_figure}.
+The radius of the communication region is $50$ m.
+We set $z_{min}=5$ m.
 There are $N=5$ relays within the forwarding region $\mathcal{L}$.
 These are uniformly located within $\mathcal{L}$.
-To enable us to perform value iteration (i.e., recursively solve the Bellman equation to obtain optimal value and the optimal policy), we discretize the forwarding region $\mathcal{L}$ by considering a set of $20$ equally spaced points within $\mathcal{L}$ and then rounding the location of each relay to the respective closest point.
-Recall the reward expression from (\ref{reward_equn}).
-We have fixed, $\Gamma N_0 = 1$, $\beta = 2$ and $a = 0.5$.
-We finally normalize the reward to take values within the interval $[0,1]$ and then quantize it to one of the $100$ equally spaced points within $[0,1]$.
-The inter-wake-up times $\{U_k\}$ are exponential with mean $\tau = 0.2$.
+To enable us to perform value iteration (i.e., recursively solve the Bellman equation to obtain optimal value and the optimal policy), we have discretized the forwarding region $\mathcal{L}$ into a grid of $20$ uniformly spaced points within $\mathcal{L}$ and then map the location of each relay to a grid point closest to it.
+Since the grid is symmetric about the line joining $\mathscr{F}$ and the sink (with $4$ points lying on the line so that these do not have symmetric pairs), we have in total ($\frac{20-4}{2}+4=$) $12$ different possible $D_\ell$ values, giving rise to $12$ different reward distributions constituting the set $\mathcal{F}$.